noyoucmon/dotfiles/readme.md

 - .gitconfig
 - .gitignore_global

-An additional `/.gituser` is expected to exist in `~/`, hhold your git user configuration like name and email address.
+An additional `/.gituser` holding your Git user configuration like name and email address is expected to exist in `~/`.

 ## tmux